| Feature | Lennox | Rheem |

 Smart Features and Control Options

-Lennox uses the iComfort® platform with S30 thermostats, offering Wi-Fi control, advanced diagnostics, geofencing, and compatibility with Alexa, Google Assistant, and Apple HomeKit.
-Rheem integrates EcoNet® for similar remote access, scheduling, and voice commands with Alexa or Google Assistant.
-Rheem also supports geofencing and broader third-party thermostat compatibility.
-Both brands provide modern control systems, so either can fit seamlessly into a connected home.
+Lennox has the iComfort platform that supports S30 thermostats, which have Wi-Fi control, sophisticated diagnostics, geofencing, and integration with Alexa, Google Assistant, and Apple HomeKit.
+Rheem incorporates EcoNet 2 to the same remote access, scheduling, and voice commands with Alexa or Google Assistant.

 Installation and Maintenance